3G To WiFi

 3G Cameras use mobile phone technology, specifically the 3G data transfer network to transfer ‘live’ imagery from one location to another.
 Early 3G spy cameras were effectively Nokia mobile phones stripped down and programmed to respond in a certain way.
 They used the existing video calling facility that was launched with huge plaudits by Vodafone in 2004.
 This meant that with an existing communication technology in place and stripped back handsets available in volume, there seemed to be no reason why this advanced video system should not prove a success.
 So, why didn’t 3G spy cams become the ‘next big thing’ in surveillance?

-The Nokia mobile phones that were initially used were, at the time, top of the range models, costing up to £500.00 for each unit.
+When Nokia mobile phones were the latest tech, costing up to £500.00

 The video calling facility was something that was launched on the GSM networks and not CDMA that was an alternative system available in the US.